 [Rhineland, autumn 1919] Chiara in America was relieved that the war was finally over.
 But still her husband John and his comrades were in Europe.
-Finally she received another letter from him, posted in Coblenz.
+Then she got a letter from him, posted in Coblenz.

 A letter from Coblenz

-I’m sorry, I cannot tell you anything about Lottie and Matthias.
-Fraternization with the Germans is prohibited, but it will not last forever.
-My darling, I miss you all so much, and more than anything I want to to hold you in my arms.
-My orders keep me here, there is so much for us to do, and above all we have to ensure the supply of our troops.
-That is why I beg you, come here!
-Our children are in the the best hands with their grandparents, and for the school holidays they can come over.
-You speak German and you are an outstanding logistics expert.
-And perhaps we as a family can help to make the world a bit safer and better.”
+Unfortunately, I can’t tell you anything about Lottie and Matthias yet.
+Fraternization is prohibited, but it won’t last forever.
+My darling, I miss you all so much and wish for nothing more than to hold you in my arms.
+My order keeps me here, there is so much for us to do, and most importantly, we need to provide supplies for the troops.
+That is why I ask you to come here!
+Our children are in the best hands with my mother, and then they will join us during the school vacations!
+You speak German, and you are an outstanding logistician.
+And maybe we as a family can contribute something to make the world a little bit safer and better.

 Surprised, Chiara put down the letter.
-Her heart was pounding and her thoughts started to run.
-John would not return home soon, but he needed her support, and she could see her German relatives and the her grandfather’s home.
-And knowing her children as she did, they would certainly be disappointed if she let their Dad down.
+Her heart was pounding and her thoughts were racing.
+John would not be coming home yet, he needed her support on the ground, and she might be able to see her German relatives and her grandfather’s homeland after all.
+And knowing her children, they would surely be disappointed if she chickened out now.

 A few weeks later, Chiara was on her way across the Atlantic.

-At the beginning of October, Chiara arrived in Koblenz, longingly expected by her husband John.
+In early October, Chiara arrived in Coblenz, longingly expected by her husband John.
 She had traveled on one of the ships that brought supplies to the U.S. troops.
-So she had crossed the Atlantic Ocean and got on a train to Coblenz, passing the many cities along the Rhine – Dusseldorf, Cologne, Bonn, Königswinter and Bad Honnef with the Siebengebirge.
-Then her train got to Coblnez.
-Already from afar she saw the American flag waving over the fortress Ehrenbreitstein.
+So she had crossed the Atlantic Ocean and then got on a train to Coblenz, passing the many cities along the Rhine – Düsseldorf, Cologne, Bonn, Königswinter and Bad Honnef with the Siebengebirge.
+When the train got to Coblenz, she saw the American flag waving over the fortress Ehrenbreitstein already from afar